sean-huni/Jumpers/README.md

     **`vagrant box update`**

-6. Execute the vagrant cmd to upgrade/update vagrant.
+6. Execute the vagrant cmd to boot-up vagrant. **Note: Vagrant may take a while to boot-up...**

     **`vagrant up`**